gavoja/twcss/README.md

 })
 ```

-Caveats:

-- Custom classes must not clash with queries, states or pseudo elements.
+> [!WARNING]
-- Custom queries must not clash with states or pseudo element.
+> Custom queries must not clash with states or pseudo element.

 ## The `add` function